Controversy over fake artists on Spotify: Artificial intelligence

 Pelly ended her Harper's Magazine article with a brief caution about artificial intelligence content.
-One former Spotify employee told Pelly that there was a likelihood that AI could be used to augment the production of PFC even further.
+One former Spotify employee told her that AI could be used to augment the production of PFC even further.

 Unrelated to PFC, several other publications have already reported the phenomenon of AI music on Spotify.
-In August of 2024, Ed Newton-Rex, the former vice president of audio at Stability AI, stated that "There are multiple reports of [AI-generated music] being recommended to people".
+In August 2024, Ed Newton-Rex, the former vice president of audio at Stability AI, stated that "There are multiple reports of [AI-generated music] being recommended to people".
 The same month, Futurism investigated the proliferation of AI-generated cover songs in various genres like country music.
 In September, a 52-year-old man named Michael Smith was charged with "wire fraud conspiracy, wire fraud, and money laundering conspiracy" after establishing a scheme to generate countless AI-generated tracks to list on Spotify and have them be listened to by bot accounts to quickly create royalty revenue.
 In November, The Verge criticized the emergence of AI slop on the music platform—ranging from AI-generated cover songs to AI-generated albums appearing on the pages of real recording artists—and traced many AI-generated tracks to a company called Ameritz Music.
 TechRadar, in covering Pelly's report, stated that Spotify's embrace of AI in light of the PFC revelation "starts to look a lot less fun: is the goal of AI really to improve your listening experience, or is it to stream the musical equivalent of crappy AI images?"

 In 2023, Ek stated that AI-generated content could be a lucrative opportunity for the music business, and PFC producers like Epidemic Sound have stated their interest in taking advantage of AI generation to bolster its catalog of stock music.
-When asked about the prevalence of AI music on their service, Spotify stated that the company "does not have a policy against artists creating content using autotune or AI tools, as long as the content does not violate our other policies, including our deceptive content policy, which prohibits impersonation"; however, Spotify has decisively taken action against AI artists before, such as Sofia Pitcher.
+When asked about the prevalence of AI music on their service, Spotify stated that the company "does not have a policy against artists creating content using autotune or AI tools, as long as the content does not violate our other policies, including our deceptive content policy, which prohibits impersonation"; earlier, Spotify has allegedly taken action against AI artists, such as Sofia Pitcher.